Biwei-Huang/Generalized-Score-Functions-for-Causal-Discovery/GES_with_generalized_score/readme.txt

 %               score_type = 2: marginal likelihood
 % multi_sign: 1: if are multi-dimensional variables; 0: otherwise
 % maxP: allowed maximum number of parents when searching the graph
+% parameters:
-% parameters: when using CV likelihood,
+%            when using CV likelihood,
 %               parameters.kfold: k-fold cross validation
 %               parameters.lambda: regularization parameter
+%            parameters.dlabel: for variables with multi-dimensions,
+%                               indicate which dimensions belong to the i-th variable.

 % OUTPUT:
 % Record.G: learned causal graph